Lmasniuk/frontendtest/README.md

 # Thoughts

+- Board square labeling should be in algebraic notation, where bottom right is 1a, top right is 8h.
 - Need to keep top level state of active/clicked square
 - Need to keep top level state of square click history
   - Maybe put this in localStorage?
 Or at least in memory to start